-We are a biopharmaceutical company committed to transforming patients' lives through scientific leadership in the field of cellular metabolism and adjacent areas of biology, with the goal of creating differentiated, small molecule medicines for genetically defined diseases, or GDDs.
-We take a systems biology approach to deeply understand disease states, drive the discovery and validation of novel therapeutic targets, and define patient selection strategies, thereby increasing the probability that our experimental medicines will have the desired therapeutic effect, while cultivating connections with patient communities, healthcare professionals, partners and colleagues to discover, develop and deliver potential therapies for GDDs.
+We are a biopharmaceutical company committed to transforming patients' lives through leadership in the field of cellular metabolism, with the goal of creating differentiated, small molecule medicines for rare diseases.
+With a history of focused study on cellular metabolism, we have a deep and mature understanding of this biology, which is involved in the healthy functioning of nearly every system in the body.
+Building on this expertise, these learnings can be rapidly applied to our clinical trials with the goal of developing medicines that can have a significant impact for patients.
+We accelerate the impact of our portfolio by cultivating connections with patient communities, healthcare professionals, partners and colleagues to discover, develop and deliver potential therapies for rare diseases.

-The lead product candidate in our GDD portfolio, PYRUKYND® (mitapivat), is an activator of both wild-type and mutant pyruvate kinase, or PK, enzymes for the potential treatment of hemolytic anemias.
-On February 17, 2022, the FDA approved PYRUKYND® for the treatment of hemolytic anemia in adults with pyruvate kinase (PK) deficiency in the United States.
-In June 2021, we submitted a marketing authorization application, or MAA, to the European Medicines Agency, or EMA, for PYRUKYND® for the treatment of adults with PK deficiency in the European Union.
-The MAA has passed validation, and the regulatory review process is ongoing.
-In addition, we are currently evaluating PYRUKYND® for the treatment of thalassemia and sickle cell disease, or SCD, in the clinical trials described below and we intend to evaluate PYRUKYND® in pediatric patients with PK deficiency in the planned clinical trials described below.
-We are also developing AG-946, a novel, next-generation PKR activator, for the potential treatment of hemolytic anemias and other indications.
+The lead product candidate in our portfolio, PYRUKYND® (mitapivat), is an activator of both wild-type and mutant pyruvate kinase, or PK, enzymes for the potential treatment of hemolytic anemias.
+In February 2022, the U.S. Food and Drug Administration, or FDA, approved PYRUKYND® for the treatment of hemolytic anemia in adults with PK deficiency in the United States.
+In November 2022, we received marketing authorization from the European Commission for PYRUKYND® for the treatment of PK deficiency in adult patients in the European Union, or EU.
+In December 2022, we received marketing authorization in Great Britain for PYRUKYND® for the treatment of PK deficiency in adult patients under the European Commission Decision Reliance Procedure.
+In addition, we are currently evaluating PYRUKYND® in clinical trials for the treatment of thalassemia, sickle cell disease, or SCD, and in pediatric patients with PK deficiency.
+We are also developing AG-946, a novel PK activator, for the potential treatment of lower-risk myelodysplastic syndrome, or LR MDS, and hemolytic anemias.